Product links below go to an Amazon affiliate account. Please try to support local shops first!

 My field repair kit has evolved from anticipating a glued patch to expecting tape to be enough.
 This is largely because simple tape repairs have been working.

-This text is a modified excerpt from the upcoming Packraft Handbook.
+This text is a modified excerpt from The Packraft Handbook.

 Tape is incredibly versatile and can be used to repair pinholes, gashes up to several inches long, and torn drysuit gaskets.
 If possible, apply tape to both the inside and outside of the puncture or tear.
 Some tapes will not adhere to the exterior side of the hull, as indicated in the descriptions below.